 Lung Disease news reported this information in 2016, but many expectant mothers are still unaware that overuse of their rescue inhalers and use of long acting bronchodilators (LABA) may affect their unborn child.
 And the evidence suggests that the more rescue medicine expectant mothers with asthma use and the longer they use them; the more they may be putting their unborn children at risk.

 But, when moms don’t know that breathing exercises can be harmful as well as helpful, it’s hard to know where to look for the correct information.
-The internet and Facebook are littered with examples of “pop-psychology” or “relaxation” exercises that involve long breath holds, extended or deep breaths.
-Most of these techniques are not part of Normal Breathing.
-They can even work to destabilize an already dysfunctional breathing pattern if done too often and may exacerbate asthma symptoms.
+The internet is littered with examples of “pop-psychology” or “relaxation” exercises that involve long breath holds, extended or deep breaths.
+Many of these techniques are not part of Normal Breathing patterns.
+Some techniques may even work to destabilize an already dysfunctional breathing pattern if done too often.
+Any stress – including stressful breathing – may exacerbate asthma symptoms and decrease control.

-Buteyko techniques offered by a trained and experienced in person Buteyko practitioner are able to help most asthmatics gain control of asthma symptoms naturally by Normalizing and Restoring breathing patterns.
+Buteyko techniques offered by a trained and experienced in person Buteyko practitioner are able to help most asthmatics gain control of asthma symptoms more naturally by Normalizing and Restoring breathing pattern.
 The restoration and recovery techniques are delivered as a program that is suited to your specific breathing pattern after a full assessment is done via questionnaires and your practitioner’s careful observance over several days.

 ©Buteyko South Africa